ncschroeder/Number-Theory-Playground/README.md

 <summary>Info</summary>
 <br/>

-The Pythagorean Theorem says that for a right triangle, the sum of the squares of the lengths of the 2 short sides equals the square of the long side (hypotenuse) length, or $a^2 + b^2 = c^2$.
-This theorem was named after the ancient Greek mathematician Pythagoras.
+The Pythagorean theorem says that for a right triangle, the sum of the squares of the lengths of the 2 shortest sides (legs) equals the square of the longest side (hypotenuse) length, or $a^2 + b^2 = c^2$.
+This was named after the ancient Greek mathematician Pythagoras.
 A *Pythagorean triple* is a triple of whole numbers that $a$, $b$, and $c$ can be.
 For example; 3, 4, and 5 is a Pythagorean triple since
 $3^2 \text{ } (9) + 4^2 \text{ } (16) = 5^2 \text{ } (25)$ and 11, 60, and 61 is another one since